 The final and the rarest coffee type on our list is Excelsa Coffee Beans.
 Even the name gives us a hint of its exquisiteness!

 Excelsa coffee beans actually extend out from the Liberica coffee family, thus being one of the rarest coffee types.
 Much like Liberica, Excelsa coffee beans also require some exclusive optimal conditions for their growth and production.
 Since these growing conditions cannot be provided in all parts of the world, to have a sip of this scrumptious coffee, you need to pack your bags and grab your passport!

 Excelsa coffee beans only have a minimum of 1% contribution to the annual coffee consumption worldwide.
 The chosen ones who have been blessed with the taste of this angelic coffee define its flavour to be a combination of both fruitful and strong flavours, making it stand out from all the other coffee types.
 Its unique and distinct flavour encourages coffee lovers to plan that long-postponed world tour and discover the production houses of this elite coffee.

 Excelsa coffee beans are much similar in shape to Liberica coffee beans.
-Both are of either almond or of irregular shape.
+Both are of either almond or irregular shape.
 The aroma of the beans is very mesmerizing and takes the coffee drinker to another dimension!

-When choosing your ideal coffee bean, its really about the flavour that appeals to your tastebuds.
-In the end, we will just say that while choosing for your ideal coffee type, remember one thing; the coffee which takes you to a cloud 9 is defo going to be the hero in your kitchen!
+When choosing your ideal coffee bean, it’s really about the flavour that appeals to your tastebuds.
+In the end, we will just say that while choosing your ideal coffee type, remember one thing; the coffee which takes you to a cloud 9 is defo going to be the hero in your kitchen!
 Happy coffee hunting!